dbrady/rspec-junklet/README.md

     $ gem install junklet

-## Usage

-TODO: Write usage instructions here

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/junklet/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Write specs to document how your change is to be used
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create a new Pull Request
+6. Create a new Pull Request